potassco/clingo-dl/INSTALL.md

 - Variable `CMAKE_BUILD_TYPE` should be set to `Release`.
 - Variable `CMAKE_INSTALL_PREFIX` controls where to install clingo-dl.
-- Option `CLINGODL_BUILD_WITH_SYSTEM_CLINGO` to build with the already installed clingo version.
-Otherwise the local source copy will be used
 - Option `CLINGODL_MANAGE_RPATH` controls how to find libraries on platforms where this is supported, like Linux, macOS, or BSD but not Windows.
 This option should be enabled if clingo-dl is installed in a non-default location,